Alienators: Evolution Continues

-Alienators: Evolution Continues (also known as Evolution: The Animated Series in some regions) is an animated comic science fiction television series.
-It is a continuation of the 2001 Ivan Reitman science fiction film, Evolution.
+Alienators: Evolution Continues (also known as Evolution: The Animated Series in some regions and the United Kingdom) is an animated comic science fiction television series.
+It is a continuation of the 2001 Ivan Reitman-directed science fiction comedy film Evolution.
+The series aired on Fox Kids in the United States, M6 in France and Animax in Japan from September 15, 2001 to June 22, 2002.
 26 episodes were produced.

-Created by Louis Gassin, the series is produced by DIC Entertainment, L.P. in association with The Montecito Picture Company, Columbia TriStar Television and Dentsu Inc., the latter of which handled distribution of the series in Asian territories.
-Although the Evolution intellectual property was owned by DreamWorks (and is now the property of Paramount Pictures which own the studio's pre-2010 live-action back catalog), the series itself is now owned by WildBrain (formerly DHX Media).
+Created by Louis Gassin, the series is produced by DIC Entertainment, L.P. in association with The Montecito Picture Company, DreamWorks Television, Columbia TriStar Television and Dentsu Inc., the latter of which handled distribution of the series in Asian territories.
+Although the Evolution intellectual property was owned by DreamWorks and is now the property of Paramount Pictures (which owns the studio's pre-2010 live-action back catalog), the series itself is now owned by WildBrain (formerly known as DHX Media).